breadbored/SMOOnlineServer-rust/README.md

 ### v0.0.4

 Server is working at a minimal state where multiple players can join.
-Syncing and saving currently crash the game, making it hard to spend more than 30 seconds in game.
+Shines do not sync and the init packet still isn't working.